projectara/greybus-spec/source/hardware_model.rst

 Module.
 The value of the WAKE sub-state is controlled by the SVC and any Module attached to the Interface Block.

-The WAKE sub-state is only meaningful when an Interface State's V_SYS is V_SYS_ON and REFCLK is REFCLK_ON.
-The value of the WAKE sub-state for other combinations of V_SYS and REFCLK values is always WAKE_UNDEFINED.
+During the initialization of a Greybus System, all Interface States have WAKE equal to WAKE_UNSET.
+The SVC shall only set WAKE to a value other than WAKE_UNSET for an Interface State whose DETECT sub-state is DETECT_ACTIVE and V_SYS is V_SYS_ON.

-If WAKE is not WAKE_UNDEFINED, the SVC may assert and deassert the WAKE sub-state by setting its value to WAKE_ACTIVE, then setting it to WAKE_INACTIVE after some duration.
+Subject to the above restrictions, the SVC may assert and deassert the WAKE sub-state by setting its value to WAKE_ACTIVE, then setting it to WAKE_INACTIVE after some duration.
 This is called a "WAKE pulse".
-When the duration of the WAKE pulse exceeds an implementation-defined threshold, this is a signal to the attached Module to initiate (or re-initiate) Greybus communication, as described in later sections.
+When the duration of the WAKE pulse exceeds an implementation-defined threshold, this is a signal to any attached Module to initiate (or re-initiate) Greybus communication, as described in later sections.

 ..
 XXX this "as described" descriptions are currently not described anywhere; later updates will need to fix that once Interface States are in the spec as mechanism to do so.

+Note that the WAKE sub-state only indicates whether the wake signal is asserted, deasserted, or neither to corresponding Interface Block; it does *not* imply that a Module is attached to the Interface Block.

+The SVC shall set the WAKE sub-state of any Interface States associated with a :ref:`forcibly removed <hardware-model-detect>` Module to WAKE_UNSET after an implementation-defined delay.

 UNIPRO
 """"""